Hyo Watanabe: Dragon Gate (2016–present)

 Watanabe made his professional wrestling debut in Dragon Gate at Dragon Gate NEX Sanctuary.141, an event promoted on April 22, 2016, where he defeated Katsumi Takashima in a dark match.
 After a few years of rookie status, he eventually began chasing various championships, and capturing the Open the Triangle Gate Championship alongside Takashi Yoshida and Diamante after defeating Strong Machine J, Strong Machine F and Strong Machine G at Kobe Pro-Wrestling Festival 2019 on July 21.
 At Final Gate 2021 on December 26, Watanabe teamed up with R.E.D. stablemate SB Kento to win the Open the Twin Gate Championship from Naruki Doi and Takashi Yoshida.
 His biggest accomplishment to date is the Open the Brave Gate Championship, title which he has first won at Kobe World 2022 on July 30 after defeating Dragon Dia.
 On February 4, 2022, on the first night of the DG Truth Gate, it was revealed that the unit of R.E.D. was rebranded as Z-Brats, thus ending the initial stable's tenure as the main heel unit.
-Watanabe remained part of the new group ever since.
+Watanabe continued to be part of Z-Brats until November 2023, when he turned on the stable, and aligned himself with Luís Mante.
+Watanabe and Mante formed a tag team named Big Hug, which later became a stable with the addition of Jacky Kamei.